Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Dynamical properties

 \subsection{Derivation: effective single-site problem}

-To derive the dynamical results we use again a combination of perturbation theory and the cavity method~\cite{mezard_spin-glass, georges_rmp_1996}.
-The starting point is a methodology analogue to the cavity approach used in Ref.~\cite{mezard_spin-glass} for the dynamics of the SK model.
+To derive the dynamical results we used, as in Sec.~\ref{s:statics}, a combination of perturbation theory and the cavity method~\cite{mezard_spin-glass, georges_rmp_1996}.
+The starting point is a methodology analogue to the cavity approach used in Ref.~\onlinecite{mezard_spin-glass} for the dynamics of the SK model.
 A fundamental idea of this cavity approach is that a single spin $\bS_{i}(t) = \bS_{i_{1}}(t)$ has only a weak effect on the trajectories of the other $N-1$ spins $\bS_{i_{2}}(t)$, ..., $\bS_{i_{N}}(t)$.
 For each set of initial conditions $\bS_{i 0}$, $\bS_{i_{2}0}$, ..., $\bS_{i_{N}0}$ and for each realization of the noise $\bnu_{i}(t)$, $\bnu_{i_{2}}(t)$ ..., $\bnu_{i_{N}}(t)$, this allows to expand the trajectories of the $N-1$ spins $i_{2}$, ..., $i_{N}$~\cite{mezard_spin-glass}